-Having landed into Kilimanjaro Airport after an international flight, you most likely will need to rest for a few hours before embarking on a week long safari - so your first night will be a comfortable cottage overlooking the scenic Lake Duluti, where you can relax and recharge ready for your epic adventure to begin in the morning.
+Having landed into Kilimanjaro Airport after an international flight, you most likely will need to rest for a few hours before embarking on a week long safari, so your first night will be spent at a lodge conveniently locatedjust 30 minutes from the international airport, where you can relax and get ready for your epic adventure to begin in the morning.

-After breakfast, your experienced driver-guide will collect you and drive you to Tarangire National Park - home to huge herds of elephants, giraffe, zebra and waterbuck.
-Your tented camp overlooks a small waterhole, and lucky guests can watch wildlife right from their rooms or the elevated viewing platform near the pool.
+After breakfast your experienced driver-guide will collect you and drive you to Tarangire National Park - home to huge herds of elephants, giraffe, zebra and waterbuck.
+Your tented camp is located in a less crowded area of the Park with excellent access to the river, swamp and other regions.

 The next day means an early start if you are to beat the crowds, as today you head into the Ngorongoro Crater.
 From the main gate it is about a 45-60 minute drive until you reach the crater floor itself.
-Over 30,000 animals live within this enormous natural bowl, the most densely packed concentration of wildlife in Africa.
+Over 30,000 animals live within this enormous natural bowl, making this the most densely packed concentration of wildlife in Africa.
 Watch out for wildebeest, elephant, lion, zebra and hyena to name a few of the species that can be found here.
 The crater is also home to black rhino - a rare sighting in Tanzania!
 Around the lake you may find flocks of pelican, ibis and flamingos.
-Explore every inch of the caldera floor, with a break to enjoy a picnic lunch, before heading back to the camp mid to late afternoon for another night.
+Explore the caldera floor, with a break to enjoy a picnic lunch, before heading back to Tloma Lodge mid to late afternoon for another night.

 A long drive then has to be undertaken, but it will all be worth it, as you head to the far Northern Serengeti Plains and the Mara River.
 Your final safari camp is within easy distance to one of the wildebeest river crossing points, meaning that you can be one of the first to arrive should the wildebeest decide to take the plunge (literally) and cross the river, bravely dodging the sharp teeth of the waiting crocodiles.

-After 7 nights of adventure, it is surely time for some true R&R - and you will find it at Sunshine Marine, on the island of Zanzibar.
-Located on the north-east coast, this is an excellent destination for those looking for stylish accommodation, a pool and an idyllic beach location to end their holiday on a high note.
+After 7 nights of adventure, it is surely time for some true R&R and you will find it at Sultan Sands Located on the north-east coast, this is an excellent destination for those looking for stylish accommodation, a pool and an idyllic beach location to end their holiday on a high note.

-Arrive into Kilimanjaro Airport.
-Go through Immigration, collect your luggage and clear Customs, then make your way to the Arrivals Hall, where you will be met by your transfer driver who will be holding a sign board with your name on it.
-You will then be transferred to Arusha, where you can relax before beginning your safari adventure in the morning.
+Go through Immigration, collect your luggage and clear Customs, then make your way to the Arrivals Hall where you will be met by your transfer driver who will be holding a sign board with your name on it.
+You will then be transferred to Mount Meru Game Lodge where you can relax before beginning your safari adventure in the morning.

-You will be met after breakfast by your safari driver-guide, and driven to the Tarangire National Park in your private 4x4 safari vehicle, with pop up roof for easy game viewing and photography opportunities.
+You will be met after breakfast by your safari driver-guide and driven to the Tarangire National Park in your private 4x4 safari vehicle, which has a pop up roof for easy game viewing and photography opportunities.
 The drive is about 3 hours on a tarred road.
 You will arrive in time for lunch at your first safari camp.

-After lunch, depart on a game drive in the Tarangire National Park.
+After lunch you will depart on a game drive in the Tarangire National Park.
 Tarangire National Park is a gem on the northern safari circuit.
 Teeming with wildlife, especially in the dry season, this area is a safari-goers dream.

 You will then depart mid-afternoon for the 20-30 minute drive to Karatu, which is situated a few kilometres from the Ngorongoro Conservation Area Main Gate.

 Depart after an early breakfast for the 20-30 minute drive to the Ngorongoro Conservation Area Main Gate.
-Your driver will need to fill in some paperwork, so while you wait for him, you can visit the small information centre.
-You then drive up the narrow, winding road through magnificent trees and foliage to the Crater rim itself - stopping at the view point to take in the most amazing view across the entire Crater.
-The road continues around the Crater rim to the descent road down into the Crater, and within 90 minutes you will be on the Crater floor itself.
+Your driver will need to fill in some paperwork, so while you wait for him you can visit the small information centre.
+You then drive up the narrow, winding road through magnificent trees and foliage to the Crater rim itself, stopping at the view point to take in the most amazing view across the entire Crater.
+The road continues around the Crater rim to the descent road down into the Crater and within 90 minutes you will be on the Crater floor itself.
 The Ngorongoro Crater is on many peoples bucket list of places to see and visit.
 This natural wonder is the largest unflooded, intact volcanic caldera in the world.
-The actual crater is about 20 km across and 600 meters deep, and covers 300 sq km.
+The actual crater is about 20 km across, 600 meters deep and covers 300 sq km.
 Within the rim there are an estimated 30,000 animals, making this one of the densest concentration of wildlife within Africa.
-Stopping for a packed lunch midway through the day, you will explore every inch of the crater floor, before departing tired but happy back to your lodge.
+Stopping for a packed lunch midway through the day, you will explore the crater floor before departing tired but happy back to your lodge.

 After breakfast, you will depart for the 5 hour drive up through the Serengeti to your next camp, arriving in time for lunch.
-Large herds of buffalo, antelope such as eland, impala, gazelles, topi and kongoni, rhino and family groups of giraffe may be spotted along the way - if you see anything of interest, your guide will stop so that you can take a photo.
-You will arrive at your next camp in time for lunch.
-Ideally located about one kilometre from the famous Mara River is Karibu River Camp.
+Large herds of buffalo, antelope such as eland, impala, gazelles, topi and kongoni, rhino and family groups of giraffe may be spotted along the way.
+If you see anything of interest your guide will stop so that you can take a photo and you should arrive at your next camp in time for lunch.
 This tented camp offers quick access to viewing the spectacular drama of the wildebeest river crossings during the long dry season months of July through to October.

-After a siesta, depart for an afternoon game drive across the Northern Serengeti Plains.
+After a siesta you will depart for an afternoon game drive across the Northern Serengeti Plains.
 All year long the Mara River attracts numerous resident wildlife big and small such as large herds of elephant, eland and buffalo.
 Antelopes of many kinds also enjoy the grazing, and lions, leopards and cheetah maintain their territories here throughout the year too.

 Depart with a packed lunch box and head to the Mara River, where if you are patient you may be lucky to witness a river crossing, where literally thousands and thousands of wildebeest surge through the waters in a continuous line.
 The lucky ones make the crossing unscathed, the not-so-lucky ones encounter one of the huge crocodiles who lie in wait for an unsuspecting wildebeest to stray out of the line.

-After breakfast, you will be driven to the Kogatende Airstrip where you will board your flight back to Arusha.
+After breakfast you will be driven to the Kogatende Airstrip where you will board your flight to Zanzibar.

-Light Aircraft Transfer Seat in Plane Rate (Light Aircraft): Fly from Kogatende Airstrip to Arusha (ARK) - arrival and departure times to be confirmed
+Light Aircraft Transfer Seat in Plane Rate (Light Aircraft): Fly from Kogatende Airstrip to Zanzibar (ZNZ) - arrival and departure times to be confirmed

 You will need to check out of your room this morning but you can remain at the hotel and use all the facilities until you are collected for your transfer back to the airport.
 Alternatively, if you have an evening flight, the hotel may be able to arrange a late check out for you (additional cost and payable directly to the hotel) subject to the availability of the room.